datacarpentry/OpenRefine-ecology-lesson/_episodes/06-exporting-data.md

 questions:
 - "How can we save and export our cleaned data from OpenRefine?"
 objectives:
-- "Save an OpenRefine project."
+- "Save an OpenRefine project"
-- "Export cleaned data from an OpenRefine project."
+- "Export the cleaned data from an OpenRefine project"
 keypoints:
-- "Cleaned data or entire projects can be exported from OpenRefine."
+- "Cleaned data or entire projects can be exported from OpenRefine"
-- "Projects can be shared with collaborators, enabling them to see, reproduce and check all data cleaning steps you performed."
+- "Projects can be shared with collaborators, enabling them to see, reproduce and check all data cleaning steps you performed"
 ---

 OpenRefine saves your project as you work automatically, so you don't need to worry about saving.
 It saves